 Balch Hall, Ithaca, NY 14850, USA

-Note: Balch Hall has closed for renovation and will not be available for academic year 2022-2023.
+Note: Balch Hall is currently closed for renovation and will reopen starting fall 2024.
 A community for first-year female-identified students will be provided in Barbara McClintock Hall.

 Explore the Balch Hall community pages in CampusGroups.

 - Open to first-year women